Bomber3874/Basics-Of-Cpp/README.md

  due to its performance, efficiency, and flexibility.
 This experiment introduces two fundamental C++ programs: a "Hello World" display and a basic calculator.

+C++ is used in a wide variety of applications including:

+    Operating systems

+    Game development

+    Embedded systems

+    Software development tools

 # 1. Hello World Program: